AAK4747/Web_Project_FCI-Luxor_2025/README.md

 # Web_Task_FCI-Luxor_2025
 This is The Project of The Introduction To Web Technology Course FCI-Luxor May 2025

-# 🌐 Personal Website Project
+# 🌐 Personal Website Task

 A beautiful personal website built with **HTML** and **CSS**, designed to showcase my profile, studies, hobbies, and favorites.
 The project emphasizes styling, responsive design, and clean layout without using JavaScript frameworks.